-When summer temperatures start to soar, it’s a blessing to find a peaceful, secluded place to unwind.
-That’s why this time of year, I like to head to the Washington National Cathedral.
+When summer temperatures start to soar, it’s a blessing to find a peaceful place to unwind.
+That’s why I like to head to the Washington National Cathedral.
 I bypass the main sanctuary, though, and take the stairs down underground.
 There, I find cool refuge in the beautiful chapels of the lower level.

-Inside, the main sanctuary is certainly impressive with its ten-story vaulted arches, stunning stained glass windows and countless stone sculptures and decorations.
-Intricate woodcarvings, wall-sized murals, mosaics and enormous cast bronze gates adorn the 9-bay nave.
+Inside, the main sanctuary is no less impressive with its ten-story vaulted arches, stunning stained glass and countless stone sculptures and decorations.
+Intricate woodcarvings, wall-sized murals, mosaics and cast bronze gates adorn the 9-bay nave.

 But what particularly interests me is what lies beneath the famous nave.
-Here in the cool depths of the cathedral’s lower level, far removed from the public eye, are a group of small chapels known as the Crypt.
-There are five of these little gems, each with their own theme, distinctive architectural style and accompanying adornments (or purposeful lack thereof).
+Here, in the cool depths of the cathedral’s lower level are a group of five chapels known as the Crypt.
+Far removed from the public eye, they each have their own theme, architectural style and accompanying adornments (or purposeful lack thereof).

 Tales from the Crypt

-In keeping with the cathedral’s Episcopal affiliation, the visual imagery in the Crypt portrays mainly New Testament themes.
-However, just like the upstairs sanctuary, the chapels offer much to the non-affiliated as well.
+Due to the cathedral’s Episcopal affiliation, the visual imagery in the Crypt portrays mainly New Testament themes.
+However, if that’s not your thing, the chapels offer much to the non-affiliated as well.
 It’s well worth the trip, especially if you’re looking for a private retreat for meditation or prayer.

 Finding the chapels requires a little sleuth work, though.
-To access them, head down the flight of curved stone steps located near Holy Spirit Chapel off of the main level, then pass through the gift shop.
+To access them, head down the flight of curved stone steps located near Holy Spirit Chapel.
+Then pass through the gift shop.

-On the far end of the shop, you’ll see the visitor’s lounge on the right (filled with lounge chairs and some desks).
+At the far end of the shop, you’ll see the visitor’s lounge on the right.
 If you walk to the back of this lounge and look left, you’ll see an arched passageway leading to the Resurrection Chapel.

-To the right of the Resurrection Chapel is a small stone chapel with a big name: the Cathedral Center for Prayer and Pilgrimage.
-A group of wood chairs faces a simple altar and stand filled with rows of votive candles.
+To the right of the Resurrection Chapel is a small stone chapel with an over-sized name – the Cathedral Center for Prayer and Pilgrimage.
+The small, windowless room features a simple altar and stand filled with rows of votive candles.

-Exiting the chapel to the right of the altar, turn right and then left again to see the most well known of the chapels, the Bethlehem Chapel.
+Exiting the chapel to the right of the altar, turn right and then left again to see the best known of all the chapels, the Bethlehem Chapel.

-The Bethlehem Chapel is significant because it contains the cornerstone of the cathedral that was placed by Roosevelt in 1907.
+The Bethlehem Chapel contains the cornerstone of the cathedral laid by Roosevelt in 1907.
 Located beneath the altar, the stone incorporates a piece of rock from a field near Bethlehem.
-The chapel also contains imagery relating to Jesus’ genealogy and birth, including a set of stunning stained glass windows that encircle the back of the altar.
-This was the first part of the cathedral to be completed in 1912, and services have been held here every day since.
+The chapel also contains imagery relating to Jesus’ genealogy and birth, including a set of stunning stained glass windows behind the altar that depict the story of the Nativity.
+This was the first part of the cathedral to be completed in 1912 and services have been held here daily ever since.

-Across the hallway is the rather somber Chapel of St. Joseph of Arimathea, accessed by descending another flight of wide steps down into a tomb-like space.
-Also built in the Romanesque style, it tells the story of Jesus’ entombment after the crucifixion.
-The chapel was constructed to mimic the medieval custom of building a Gothic cathedral over the crypt of an earlier Romanesque one.
+Across the hallway is the Chapel of St. Joseph of Arimathea, accessed by descending a broad flight of steps down into an impressive, vaulted space.
+The chapel’s Romanesque style of architecture mimics the medieval custom of building a Gothic structure over the crypt of an earlier Romanesque one.
 In fact, its four huge columns provide the base for the Cathedral’s central tower.

 A cool and peaceful interlude for a hot summer’s day.